licky-licky/toji-no-miko-translations/docs/md/docs/Translations_for_Toji_no_Miko:_KInT_and_more.md

 https://mega.nz/file/nqwn1Bwa#pCH63OZ9pHlQCAIo68txJXTyZzOeea37dBGUZGJrNtM

-"While she is conducting a solo investigation into an aradama, contact is lost with Ellen.
-Upon hearing the news from the General Countermeasures Director, Sana, Kaoru immediately moves to go on the search, but--"
+\"While she is conducting a solo investigation into an aradama, contact is lost with Ellen\.
+Upon hearing the news from the General Countermeasures Director, Sana, Kaoru immediately moves to go on the search, but--\"

 ------ MIHONO'S GAME ------

-[---MAIN STORY---]
+## [---MAIN STORY---]
 [<iframe width="640" height="480" src="https://www.youtube.com/embed/https://www.youtube.com/playlist?list=PLk4EUmZ8ni9wy5MTXXVR4yMTynzFWOeIM"></iframe>](:Iframe)
-**Now for the real reason you're here, translations for the the saga of the coolest toji, "Toji no Miko:** Kizamishi Issen no Tomoshibi."
+**Now for the real reason you're here, translations for the the saga of the coolest toji, \"Toji no Miko:** Kizamishi Issen no Tomoshibi\.\"
-The main story is fully voiced, though events and character episodes typically aren't.
-Ideally, you watched the anime beforehand, and while the game covers a similar timeline up to a point, it's worth reading all the way through for the new perspectives and changed events.
+The main story is fully voiced, though events and character episodes typically aren't\.
+Ideally, you watched the anime beforehand, and while the game covers a similar timeline up to a point, it's worth reading all the way through for the new perspectives and changed events\.

 **[-----Part 1:** Formation
 Trusting in her friend, the meeting waiting as she gives chase is--

-A "promise" is born.
-A story begins.
+A \"promise\" is born\.
+A story begins\.

 Prologue - The Beginning